SKYSURF: Constraints on Zodiacal Light and Extragalactic Background Light through Panchromatic HST All-Sky Surface-Brightness Measurements: II. First Limits on Diffuse Light at 1.25, 1.4, and 1.6 microns: First SKYSURF Results on Diffuse Near-IR Sky-SB Estimates at 1.25--1.6

 \subsection{Corrections for Diffuse Galactic Light}

 \mn The DGL is subtracted using the IPAC IRSA model~\footnote{\url{https://irsa.ipac.caltech.edu/applications/BackgroundModel/}}, as shown in Table~\ref{tab:thermal}.
 The IRSA tool presents a model for the emission from the diffuse interstellar medium of our Galaxy, which uses a combination of the \citet{Arendt1998} Galactic emission and \citet{Schlegel1998} dust maps.
-These models are anchored to the COBE/DIRBE data at 100 \mum\ wavelength, where the ZL is minimal.
-The IRSA tool also includes an estimate of diffuse scattered starlight down to 0.5 \mum\ wavelength based on the \citet{Zubko2004} model integrated with observations of \citet{Brandt2012}.
-The DGL correction to our HST--Kelsall differences in Fig.~\ref{fig:f125_skydiff} is small (typically $<0.003$ MJy/sr) since the {\it darkest Galactic and Ecliptic} regions have already been sub-selected.
+These models are anchored to the COBE/DIRBE data at 100~\mum\ wavelength, where the ZL is minimal. {This DGL model relies on accurate 100~\mum\ maps and a dust emission model describing the ratio of NIR-to-100~\mum\ emission.
+COBE/DIRBE galactic maps have zero-point uncertainties of $\sim3$~nW/m$^2$/sr \citep{Schlegel1998}.
+Systematic uncertainties related to converting 100 \mum\ emission to our near-IR wavelengths may be up to a factor of $2$ \citep{Onishi2018} and have a complex Galactic Latitude dependence due to differing amounts of thermal emission and scattered light \citep{Sano2017}.
+However, this uncertainty typically corresponds to $\sim0.002$ MJy/sr, much less than other systematic uncertainties in our analysis.} } The IRSA tool also includes an estimate of diffuse scattered starlight down to 0.5 \mum\ wavelength based on the \citet{Zubko2004} model integrated with observations of \citet{Brandt2012}.
+The DGL correction to our HST--Kelsall differences in Fig.~\ref{fig:f125_skydiff} is small (typically $<0.003$ MJy/sr) since the {\it darkest Galactic and Ecliptic} regions have already been sub-selected. {Furthermore, there is no discernible trend between HST-Kelsall and Galactic Latitude, suggesting that our measurements are not sensitive to the uncertainties in DGL described above.}

 From the HST--Kelsall differences, corrected for the most plausible TD values in Table~\ref{tab:thermal}, we plot the resulting upper limits to the amount of diffuse light at 1.25, 1.37, and 1.53 \mum\ as the brown downward arrows in Fig.~\ref{fig:eblfig1} and Fig.~\ref{fig:eblfig_zoom}.
 This includes an orange shaded uncertainty wedge in Fig.~\ref{fig:eblfig_zoom} that captures the TD values predicted for --3.2\cle $\Delta$T\cle +2.4 K. Given the uncertainty in the Thermal Dark Signal subtraction (\S\ \ref{sec:thermal} and Table~\ref{tab:thermal}, as well as uncertainties in the ZL models (\S \ref{sec:hstkelsallresults}), we will quote these values as upper limits, even though in the nominal range of HST component temperatures ($\Delta$T\cle 2K), the remaining TD-subtracted diffuse light signal in the F125W and F140W filters remains significant (Fig.~\ref{fig:eblfig_zoom}).